 The idea of ‘triage’ can also be applied to any task list, work stream or project.
 It is an approach to planning what needs to be done, how it needs to be done and when it needs to be done, etc. This is based on the acronym ICU, which stands for:

-To determine the Right Way of Working you first need to assess the work based on these 3 ICU criterion.
+To determine the Right Work and the Right Way of Working you first need to assess the work based on these 3 ICU criterion.

 The right way of working depends on the nature and the requirements of the work.
 The two examples above require different approaches.